Venezuela May Become The 9th Nation To Undergo A Successful Coup Since 2010

-Venezuelan opposition leader Juan Guaido has declared the ongoing protests against president Nicolás Maduro as the “final phase of Operation Freedom,” as CNN reports, flanked by armored vehicles and men in military fatigues.
-That he chose military symbolism is not insignificant: Guaido has declared his intentions to take over the country by military force if necessary.
-In other words, he’s planning on carrying out a coup d’état, or simply a coup.
+Venezuelan opposition leader Juan Guaido has declared the ongoing protests against President Nicolás Maduro as the “final phase of Operation Freedom,” as CNN reports, flanked by armored vehicles and men in military fatigues.
+That he chose military symbolism is not insignificant — Guaido has declared his intentions to take over the country by military force if necessary.
+In other words, he’s planning on carrying out a coup d’état, or simply a coup, for short.

 If Guaido and his supporters are successful, Venezuela would be the ninth nation to undergo a successful coup in just the last decade.
 Here is a list of the other successful coups of the past decade or so.